 Choosing the right plan is an important decision that we want to make as simple as possible.
 We’ll cover all the details—from features to billing cycles— that you’ll need to know to help you choose the best plan for your team.

-We currently offer two distinct plan options in Flow: Starter and Pro.
+We currently offer three distinct plans in Flow: Basic, Plus, and Pro.
 The plan you choose will come down to the features your team requires, and the problems you’re trying to solve.

-Starter Flow is a great basic plan for teams that are just starting out, looking for a simple task and project manager, or work in a smaller department with fewer complex needs.
+The Flow Basic plan is a great basic plan for teams that are looking for a simple task and project manager, or work in a smaller department with fewer complex needs.
 It includes all of our main features — what we consider the essentials for project planning.

 And, frankly, there’s a lot you can do with Tasks.
 Assign them to a user so they know what they need to work on and add a due date so they know when it needs to be finished.
 You can fill the notes sections with any important information or attachments they might need to get the job done.